MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 [See this code in context](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4704f6f43bb9669ebd97716e9e7b6e8ba97d6ebf/infra/resources.bicep#L343)

-CPU usage is the trigger for scaling in and out.
+While not shown in the code snippet above, CPU usage is the trigger for scaling in and out.
 The web app hosting platform scales out at 85% CPU usage and scales in at 60%.
 The scale-out setting at 85% CPU usage, rather than a percentage closer to 100%, provides a buffer to protect against accumulated user traffic due to sticky sessions.
 It also protects against high bursts of traffic by scaling early to avoid max CPU usage.
-These autoscale rules aren’t universal.
+These autoscale rules aren't universal.
 You need to configure and adapt scaling rules to meet the behavior of your application.

 ### Delete non-production environments

-Infrastructure as code (IaC) is often listed as an operational best practice, but it’s also a way to manage costs.
+Infrastructure as code (IaC) is often listed as an operational best practice, but it's also a way to manage costs.
 Infrastructure as code can create and delete entire environments.
 We recommend deleting non-production environments after hours or during holidays.

 ### Use cache to support multiple data types

-We recommend using a single cache instance to support multiple data types.
-Another cost optimization the team used in this solution is the decision to share the single Azure Cache for Redis instance for multiple types of data.
+We recommend using a single cache instance to support multiple data types rather than using a single instance for each data type.

 ***Reference implementation:*** The reference implementation uses a single Azure Cache for Redis instances for carts, Microsoft Authentication Library (MSAL) authentication, and the “Upcoming Concerts” page data.
-We used the smallest Redis SKU capable of handling all these requirements, but the capacity was still more than the web API needed.
+It uses the smallest Redis SKU to handle these requirements but still had more capacity than the web API needed.
 To manage costs, we allocated the "extra" capacity to multiple data types.

 ## Operational excellence

-A DevOps methodology provides a greater return on investment for organizations in the cloud.
+A DevOps methodology provides a greater return on investment for application teams in the cloud.
 Infrastructure-as-code (IaC) is a key tenant of DevOps.
 The reliable web app pattern uses IaC (bicep) to deploy application infrastructure, configure services, and set up application telemetry.
 Monitoring operational health requires telemetry to measure security, cost, reliability, and performance gains.
 The cloud offers built-in features to capture telemetry, and when fed into a DevOps framework, they help rapidly improve your application.
-Here are the recommendations for operational excellence with the reliable web app pattern.

 ### Automate deployments

 You should use a DevOps pipeline to deploy changes from source control to production.
-If you’re using Azure DevOps, you should use Azure Pipelines.
-If you don’t have anything and are using GitHub, you should explore GitHub actions.
+If you're using Azure DevOps, you should use Azure Pipelines.
+If you're using GitHub, you should explore GitHub actions.
 Automating deployments with IaC offers the following benefits:

 - **Resolves production issues faster:** IaC creates consistent environments that foster predictable behaviors in production.
-The development team can quickly create a copy of the production environment to troubleshot production issues.
+The development team can automate the creation of a copy of the production environment to troubleshot production issues.
 - **Applies changes consistently across environments:** We recommend using IaC to consistently apply a change to every environment.
-You can use a GitHub action to create a deployment pipeline.
-When  you deploy a fix to the development environment, the same change applies to other environments.
+You can use a GitHub action to create a deployment workflow with separate pipelines to different environments.
+You can use environment variables to differentiate between.
+When you deploy a fix to the development environment, you can manually trigger a deployment of the same code to the production environment.
 - **Maximizes productivity:** Use automation to set up new environments and reduce the operational overhead managing environments manually.
 - **Improves governance:** IaC makes it easier to audit and review production changes deployed to Azure because it's checked into source control.

-For more information, see guide to using repeatable infrastructure.
+For more information, see guide to [using repeatable infrastructure]().

 ***Reference implementation:*** The reference implementation uses Azure Dev CLI and IaC (bicep templates) to create Azure resources, setup configuration, and deploy the required resources from a GitHub Action.

 ### Collect application telemetry

-The telemetry you gather on your application should cater to your organizational needs.
+The telemetry you gather on your application should cater to the operational needs of the web application.
 At a minimum, you must collect telemetry on baseline metrics.
 We recommend adding to the baseline metrics to gather information on user behavior that can help you apply targeted improvements.
 Here are our recommendations for collecting application telemetry.

 **Monitor baseline metrics.** The workload should monitor baseline metrics.
 Important metrics to measure include request throughput, average request duration, errors, and monitoring dependencies.
 We recommend using application Insights to gather this telemetry.
-You can use `AddApplicationInsightsTelemetry()` to reference the top-level NuGet package `Microsoft.ApplicationInsights.AspNetCore` and enables the Application Insights telemetry collection.
-The `ConfigureServices(IServiceCollection services)` method adds the Application Insight service to the `IServiceCollection` dependency injection container.
-We recommend setting up your connecting string with the `Configuration` parameter.
-The `Configuration` parameter stores and retrieves the Application Insights connection string.
+You can use `AddApplicationInsightsTelemetry()` from the NuGet package `Microsoft.ApplicationInsights.AspNetCore` to enable telemetry collection.
 For more information, see:

 - [Enable Application Insights telemetry](/azure/azure-monitor/app/asp-net-core)
 - [Dependency injection .NET](/dotnet/core/extensions/dependency-injection)